lgibelli/singularity-docs/getting_started.rst

   currently being used, by default now is ``v2``.
 | **DOCKER\_OS** This is exposed via the exported environment variable ``SINGULARITY_DOCKER_OS``
-  and pertains to images that reveal a version 2 manifest with a `manifest list`_.
+  and pertains to images that reveal a version 2 manifest with a `manifest list <https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list>`_.
 In the case that the list is present, we must choose an operating system (this variable) and an architecture (below).
 The default is ``linux``.
 | **DOCKER\_ARCHITECTURE** This is exposed via the exported environment